 Switzerland is providing support to the TAP project for a Trans Adriatic Pipeline, which is expected to start transporting Azerbaijani gas to Italy via Georgia, Turkey, Greece and Albania by 2019/2020.

 As a Schengen member state, Switzerland is committed to monitoring the external borders of the Schengen Area.
 It deploys Swiss border guards through Frontex to critical locations on the Schengen Area’s external borders, including Greece.

 The balance of trade has long been positive for Switzerland.
-It exported goods worth CHF 906 million to Greece in 2013.
-The major industrial exports include pharmaceuticals (68%), watch and clock industry products (9%), chemicals (8%) and machinery (4%).
+It exported goods worth CHF 794 million to Greece in 2015.
+Major exports include pharmaceuticals, watch and clock industry products, chemical products and machinery (4%).

 In the long term the continuing presence of Swiss firms will depend on whether Greece returns to growth.
 An area of potential for Swiss investment is renewable energies.